 Guru Govind Singh is the most influential and the last leader for the Sikhs.
 His contributions to the Sikh community will always make everyone bow to his personality.
 He was the one who had started the concept of Khalsa (The pure).
 Khalsa played a key role in protecting the Sikhs long after his death during the nine invasions of Panjab.
-Khalsa's are Sikhs which have undergone the sacred Amrit Ceremony initiated by the 10th Sikh Guru, Guru Gobind Singh.
-The Khalsa order was initially created on Baisakhi Day March 30 1699, with Guru Gobind Singh baptizing 5 Sikhs and then, in turn, asking the five Khalsa's to baptize him.
+Khalsa is Sikhs who have undergone the sacred Amrit Ceremony initiated by the 10th Sikh Guru, Guru Gobind Singh.
+The Khalsa order was initially created on Baisakhi Day March 30, 1699, with Guru Gobind Singh baptizing 5 Sikhs and then, in turn, asking the five Khalsa's to baptize him.
 Following this, the Guru personally baptized thousands of men and women into the Khalsa order.

 The Khalsa baptism ceremony is

 undertaken as part of one’s own personal spiritual evolution when the initiate

 is ready to fully live up to the high expectations of Guru Gobind Singh.
 All

 Sikhs are expected to be Khalsa or be working towards that objective.
 The